-Incentive pay can be a good way to recognise and encourage employees, motivating them to work better for your business.
-A badly thought-out scheme, on the other hand, can be divisive and demoralising.
+Incentivising your employees through pay, shares or other rewards can be a good way to recognise and encourage your staff, motivating them to work better for your business.
+A badly thought-out incentive pay scheme, on the other hand, can be divisive and demoralising.

-You need to think carefully about the best kind of incentive to use and how to introduce the changes.
+You need to think carefully about the best kind of incentives to use and how to introduce the changes.

 Decide what business results you want to achieve